twawszczak/amqplib-as-promised/README.md

 const amqp = require('amqplib-as-promised')
 ```

+the only difference is, that channel contains two new methods:
+- `publishWithConfirmation`
+- `sendToQueueWithConfirmation`

-the only difference is, that methods `publish` and `sendToQueue` returns promise instead of boolean value, so you can check when you can send next message to queue like that:
+Both return promise instead of boolean value, so you can check when you can send next message to queue like that:

 ```js